senjinthedragon/EggyGoodness/README.md

 [Compiling EggyGoodness](#compiling-eggy-goodness) - For those that want the latest unreleased features.

 [Contributing](#contributing) - For those that want to help out.

-My very first attempt at modding minecraft.
-Just a smelting recipe for turning eggs into edible fried eggs.

-From version 1.1 onward you can do more then just fry them.
-Boiled soft and hard and even scrambled are possible now as well.

-The original files for this mod never made it onto github and I wanted to add them as well as rewrite them a tiny little bit to be more compliant with the forge framework standards.
-Although I know how to program in quite a few languages, I never coded in java before.
-It's a learning experience for me.

 ###Changelog